 5 Healthy (and tasty) Baking Substitutions

-As the whole world seems to be baking more during this time, why not swap out some of the less healthy ingredients with healthier alternatives for you and your loved ones?
+With Back to School season upon us, why not swap out some of the less healthy ingredients with healthier alternatives for you and your loved ones?

 Don’t worry, these won’t be the kind of substitutions that make your gorgeous chocolate chip cookies the consistency of hockey pucks or change the taste of your delicious banana bread.

 Make your baked goods a little healthier without sacrificing the taste, keep reading.